Family Photo Session

 Things like hats, earrings, necklaces, and lipstick should be paid specific attention to.
 I am not saying don’t use them, I am just saying, use them wisely.

 Hats are generally a no in photos because it makes it very hard to see people faces.
-If you wish to add a hat into a photoshoot do it at the end so that you don’t end up with hat hair in your pictures.
+If you wish to add a hat into your session do it at the end so that you don’t end up with hat hair in your pictures.

 Jewelry is a great accessory, it just needs special care.
 If you have earrings that dangle or a pendant, you must be conscious of it getting twisted or backwards in the images.